 - Do Your Homework

 Before you decide to become a die-hard minimalist camper and leave most of your gear at home, you need to do a little homework on the area you will be camping in.

 If you and your family want to live off the Earth, be sure to find a camping area that has a river or lake for fishing, or an area designated for hunting.
+Make sure to take a FL hunter safety course if you do decide you’ll want to go hunting.
 You must really know what berries and other tree type edibles you can safely eat before leaving all your food at home.
 But fishing and hunting will lessen the food brought on a camping trip.

 - What to Leave at Home

 Things no family can do without might be freshwater, a place to clean up or go to the bathroom and a place to plug in the lights.
 Of course, there are ways to get around these necessities and that might be a start for some families who want to lessen their impact on the Earth.